Yomano/yomano/README.md

 Edit `index.js` as needed (in many cases you don't even need), and you are done.

+You are ready to setup a new project with this template with: `yomano setup something`.

 ### index.js

 The only mandatory entries are `name` and `description`.